epdm/epdm.github.io/design_of_experiments.md

 The pertinent benefits of the DoE approach are as follows:

-1. Quick, economical and efficient method to identify most significant input factors
+1. Quick, economical and efficient method to identify most significant input factors.
 2. Simultaneous trials with multiple control factors instead of one variable at a time.
-3. Gives interaction effects of control factors / input factors.
+3. Gives interaction effects of control factors.
-4. Less number of trials required to get process insight.
+4. Fewer simulations required to get process insight.
-5. Impact of control factors on response can be easily measured.
+5. Factor effects can be easily measured.
 6. Explore relationship of response and control factors.
 7. Cheaper than reducing fabrication or simulation bottlenecks.